Muskegon

 Language

-English is the primary language spoken in Muskegon.
+English is the predominant language spoken in Muskegon.

 Cost Of Living

-The cost of living index in Muskegon is lower than the national average, making it an affordable place to reside.
-Housing costs, utilities, and healthcare are relatively lower compared to other areas in the United States.
+The cost of living in Muskegon is lower than the national average, making it an affordable place to live.
+Housing costs, groceries, and healthcare expenses are generally more budget-friendly compared to other parts of the United States.

 Other